 You may not know that even when you’re calling another number in your office, that call is actually being routed through the local phone company’s exchange.
 So, if you want to call your assistant, the call will go out to the local phone company’s exchange and then back to your business to ring the other phone, which may incur a charge.
 With a PBX system the call would be routed internally with no need to go outside the building.

 Add on a few more phones and the complexity of separate phone lines soon becomes unmanageable—and expensive—with a traditional system of direct lines.
-It’s important to note that, while you may worry that a private telephone exchange would be costly, there are PBX phone systems for small businesses.
+It’s important to note that, while you may worry that a private telephone exchange would be costly, there are PBX telephone systems for small businesses.
 You don’t have to pay for a high-end, big business phone system to realize these benefits.

 2. Centralized Control